MiriamS/contactlist/README.md

         i.
 Create a separate page for creating
     After any contact actions have been performed, the list must update to reflect any changes

-TODO

-card link
-phone formats - type in international and national numbers with formatting first - make card show hide work second - make card show hide efficient

-form - can reuse template for new and edit? add color aria expanded true false, expand a second click closes it

-clean up sending new person to the service, why need an array not {}?

-text change contact to contact

-format pages

-change object values from one to other